Opportunity Profile

 THE PRESIDENT'S MANSION

 Located opposite University Boulevard from Denny Chimes and directly adjacent to Rose Administration Building, the President’s Mansion houses the University president and his family.
-One of only seven buildings on campus that survived the Civil War burning of the University in 1865, the historic Greek Revival style Mansion contains a great deal of historical significance and beauty for the Capstone and the Tuscaloosa community.
+One of only four buildings on campus that survived the Civil War burning of the University in 1865, the historic Greek Revival-style mansion contains a great deal of historical significance and beauty for the Capstone and the Tuscaloosa community.

 ROSE ADMINISTRATION BUILDING